sddevelopment-be/penguin-pragmatic-patterns/src/0_Intro/README.md

 creating a "map" of concepts, we can better understand and share them with others.

 Sharing knowledge with other practitioners in a formalized manner is a common activity in a variety of fields.
-Chess players share certain board positions and [common tactics](https://chesstempo.com/tactical-motifs) using "motifs."[^1] In popular internet culture, we see the same as plenty of communication happens using memes and tropes.[^2] Recent marketing campaigns and elections in various countries have seen an uptick in using funny pictures and videos on the web to influence people's decision-making.
+Chess players share certain board positions and [common tactics](https://chesstempo.com/tactical-motifs) using "motifs"[^1] .
+In popular internet culture, we see the same as plenty of communication happens using memes and tropes[^2] .
+Recent marketing campaigns and elections in various countries have seen an uptick in using funny pictures and videos on the web to influence people's decision-making.

-When looking for a structured way to represent ideas, experiences, or cookbooks (i.e. knowledge), it helps to first take a look at how we see the concept of "knowledge" itself.
-As software developers, we are inclined to create formal models of topics we wish to understand better.
+When looking for a structured way to represent ideas, experiences, or cookbooks (i.e. knowledge), us software developers are inclined to create formal models of topics we wish to understand better.

 A [pattern language](/X_Appendix/Glossary/HOME?id=pattern-language) is **a formal way to represent wisdom that improves ones ability to operate in a certain field of expertise**.
 The knowledge represented in a pattern language is usually stripped down to its bare essentials, making it easier to